Equivalence and Separation between Heard-Of and Asynchronous Message-Passing Models

 \section{Abstract}

-We revisit the relationship between two fundamental models of distributed computation: the asynchronous message-passing model with up to $f$ crash failures ($\amp_f$) and the Heard-Of model with up to $f$ message omissions ($\ho_f$).
+We revisit the relationship between two fundamental models of distributed computation: the asynchronous message-passing model with up to~$f$ crash failures ($\amp_f$) and the Heard-Of model with up to~$f$ message omissions ($\ho_f$).
 We show that for $n > 2f$, the two models are equivalent with respect to the solvability of colorless tasks, and that for colored tasks the equivalence holds only when $f = 1$ (and $n > 2$).
 The separation for larger $f$ arises from the presence of \emph{silenced processes} in $\ho_f$, which may lead to incompatible decisions.
-The proofs proceed through bidirectional simulations between $\amp_f$ and $\ho_f$ via an intermediate model that captures this notion of silencing.
+The results are proved through bidirectional simulations between $\amp_f$ and $\ho_f$, using an intermediate model that captures this notion of silencing.
 The results extend to randomized protocols against a non-adaptive adversary, indicating that the expressive limits of canonical rounds are structural rather than probabilistic.
-Together, these results delineate precisely where round-based abstractions capture asynchronous computation, and where they do not.
+Together, these results help to delineate where round-based abstractions capture asynchronous computation, and where they do not.